Bežigrad Gymnasium: Profile

-The Bežigrad Grammar School has historically been the most selective in Slovenia.
+The Bežigrad Gymnasium has historically been the most selective in Slovenia.
 Admission is decided based on primary school performance and standardized tests.
 The school does not have a catchment area.
 The school has consistently performed well in the Matura.
-The Bežigrad Grammar School was ranked first among the Slovenian secondary schools in school rankings based on the 2011-2013 Matura results, published by Alma Mater Europaea.
+The Bežigrad Gymnasium was ranked first among the Slovenian secondary schools in school rankings based on the 2011-2013 Matura results, published by Alma Mater Europaea.

-An International School with English as the primary language of instruction is also a part of the Bežigrad Grammar School.
+An International School with English as the primary language of instruction is also a part of the Bežigrad Gymnasium.
 It also runs a small and merit-based class of the International Baccalaureate with results being consistently among the top 5% worldwide.
 Competitive entry is offered at the end of the second year (year 11).

 Notable alumni and professors

-Several notable professors and pupils are associated with the Bežigrad Grammar School.
+Several notable professors and alumni are associated with the Bežigrad Gymnasium.